ntnrdt/cointracker-utils/README.md

 I hope it's useful to you.

-PS: This is covering only the Dashboard, the other pages have not been tested or worked on.
+PS: Not all pages have been covered or tested.